Setting up Matomo Auto-Archiving in Docker

 The base idea

 Docker containers provide all the features a regular OS install would offer.
-Therefore the idea is that we take advantage of the cron feature built into Linux and add our own cron tasks inside the container.
-In order to add cron tasks we need to create our own container image using a Dockerfile.
-The required steps will depend on what base image you are using - meaning whether you use Alpine (clearly labeled) or Debian (all non-Alpine images and default).
+Therefore, the idea is that we take advantage of the cron feature built into Linux and add our own cron tasks inside the container.
+To add cron tasks, we need to create our own container image using a Dockerfile.
+The required steps will depend on what base image you are using, meaning whether you use Alpine (clearly labeled) or Debian (all non-Alpine images and default).

 FROM matomo:fpm-alpine